Madebotix/TabOrganiser/README.md

-# Tab Organiser
+# TabOrganiser

-**Tab Organiser** is a lightweight browser extension designed to simplify and automate tab management in Microsoft Edge and Chrome.
+**TabOrganiser** is a lightweight browser extension designed to simplify and automate tab management in Chromium-based browsers.
 It ensures a clean, efficient browsing experience by organizing tabs and groups intelligently.

 ---